rintala/sssb-notifier/README.md

 ### Email

-In order to send an email to you once new apartments arrive an email server is required.
-This is implemented via three environment variables that you have to set, assuming `smtp.gmail.com` server is used:
+In order to send an email once new apartments arrive, an email server is required.
+This is implemented via three environment variables that you have to set, assuming the `smtp.gmail.com` server is used:

 ```shell
 export GMAIL_USER = "sender-email@gmail.com"